OlaHamdy3/Parser/README.md

 # Parser
-Syntax tree generation of a given tiny language code.
+Executable program that generates syntax tree of a given tiny language code.